yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 - Your project should build without errors or warnings.
 - Your project should run without crashing.
 - Your unit test cases are well-designed.
+- Your code should be well-documented, correctly indented and neat.
+You should not use magic numbers.
+- Your code should be written neatly and have a consistent coding style.

 ### Mode of Submission ###